nieldlr/hanzi/README.md

 Search type paramaters:

 *   'only' - this parameter returns only entries with the characters specfied.
 This is a means to find all compounds words with the characters specified.
+*   'exact' - this parameter returns entries that exactly match the characters specfied.
 *   null - returns all occurences of the character.

 ```javascript